ToyasDhake/midterm_project/README.md

 - High accuracy
 - Developed in C++(>11) with continuous integration
 - Developed by a team of two in an Agile iterative process
-- Standalone software product which includes all the dependencies
+- Standalone software product which includes all the dependencies (Note: This feature is still in development stage.
+We have added static libraries of Opencv and Dlib tp our repository.
+But still need to figure out a way to link these static libraries to our cmake.
+Hence, the current repo will expect opencv and dlib to be installed.
+Installation steps gievn below won't be needed in phase 2).

 ### Results
 Accuracy: TBD